Chris1320/LostLittleScripts/README.md

 # Lost Little Scripts

-A bunch of scripts I use (and made) that is too small to be on a separate repository.
+A bunch of scripts I use (and some I made) that are too small to be on a separate repository.

 -----